Replit vs GitHub Codespaces: Which Cloud IDE Fits Your Workflow Best?

 - Custom domain support

 Write code, click "Deploy," and within seconds your application is live with a public URL you can share.
-The platform handles SSL certificates, domain configuration, database setup, and scaling automatically.
-This approach has enabled remarkable results: General Artificial Intelligence Proficiency Institute generated $180,000 in revenue within 6 weeks by building and deploying their platform entirely on Replit.
+It handles SSL certificates, domain configuration, database setup, and scaling automatically.

 GitHub Codespaces